 You gain clarity.
 You gain peace.
 You gain purpose.

-This journey I’m on?
-It’s not glamorous.
+This journey I’m on…It’s not glamorous.
 It’s not always exciting.
 Sometimes, it’s quiet.
 Sometimes, it’s heavy.
 I’ve cried some real tears over this.
 Grieved deeply.
-Wrestled with God about why some friendships had to end and why others feel so far away.
-But I’m beginning to understand that grief can coexist with growth.
+Wrestled with God about why some of my friendships had to end and why other relationships feel so far away.
+After my grandma passed away in 2020, one of my friends said to me, “Grief and gratitude can coexist.”
+I am slowing understanding and also experiencing what that really means.

+God sees you.
 Keep going anyway.

 “Let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.”— Galatians 6:9 (NKJV)